History of the Los Angeles Angels: First World Series and consistent contention (2000–2009)

 Amid all of the pitching rotation chaos, outfielder Torii Hunter quietly took the place as leader of the Angels' offense, with a powerful April where he hit eight home runs, then third in the American League.
 Offseason addition Bobby Abreu had a modest start to the season before making a powerful presence in June.

 The Angels were originally to send two players, Hunter and closer Brian Fuentes, to the All-Star Game.
 However, with just days before the game, Hunter was sent to the disabled list with a groin injury, effectively removing him from the All-Star Game.
 The team's offensive catalyst, Chone Figgins, was eligible for the All-Star Game Final Vote, but placed third.
 However, he would later be added to the roster the morning of the game to replace injured Tampa Bay Rays slugger Evan Longoria.

 As the non-waiver trade deadline of July 31 loomed, the Angels were seen as big contenders for Heath Bell, Cliff Lee and even Roy Halladay; however, all of these rumors fell through.
 Nearly a month later, however, on August 29, two days before the waiver trade deadline, the Angels acquired Tampa Bay Rays ace Scott Kazmir, in exchange for two low-level minor leaguers and prized prospect Sean Rodriguez.
 Ervin Santana shut-out the Texas Rangers for the West Division Title on September 28, 2009.

 For the third straight year, the Angels faced the Boston Red Sox (the AL Wild Card) in the ALDS.
 Despite being 0–4 in playoff series against the Red Sox and having lost 12 of the last 13 post-season games against them, the Angels swept the series 3–0.
 The Angels next faced the New York Yankees in the ALCS, but went on to lose the series 4 games to 2.

 The Angels entered the 2009 offseason with countless question marks, most notably if they would retain pitching ace John Lackey and fan favorite Chone Figgins.
 The answer to both of these questions was no, as Lackey and Figgins signed with Boston and Seattle respectively.

-The Angels were, once again, big players to acquire Toronto ace Roy Halladay in the winter, and were rumored to have offered a package of Joe Saunders, Erick Aybar and Peter Bourjos for Halladay, but the Jays instead sent Halladay to two-time defending National League champion Philadelphia for three prospects.
+The Angels were, once again, big players to acquire Toronto ace Roy Halladay in the winter, and were rumored to have offered a package of Joe Saunders, Erick Aybar and Peter Bourjos for Halladay, but the Blue Jays instead sent Halladay to two-time defending National League champion Philadelphia for three prospects.
 The Angels' next plan was to acquire Phillies ace Cliff Lee, but just hours after Halladay was dealt, Lee was traded to Seattle for a prospect package.